 Brand Name: Ridaura

 - This medicine has gold in it.
-This can cause very bad and sometimes deadly side effects.
-Tell your doctor right away if you feel very tired or weak or if you have any unexplained bruising or bleeding, blood in the urine, itching, rash, or very bad diarrhea.
+This can cause severe and sometimes deadly side effects.
+Tell your doctor right away if you feel very tired or weak or if you have any unexplained bruising or bleeding, blood in the urine, itching, rash, mouth irritation or mouth sores, or severe diarrhea.
 Tell your doctor right away if you have any signs of infection like a fever, chills, very bad sore throat, ear or sinus pain, cough, more sputum or change in color of sputum, pain with passing urine, mouth sores, or a wound that will not heal.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.